 Expect a Hold Charge on Your Credit Card

-The other reason you need a credit card is because of the excess charge – or hold a charge.
-Every single one of our forty or so rental cars has put a hold on our credit card for the rental period.
+The other reason you need a credit card is the excess charge – or hold a charge.
+Every one of our forty or so rental cars has put a hold on our credit card for the rental period.
 Holds can range anywhere from a few hundred bucks to $1000+ in some countries.
-The “excess charge” as it is called is typically stated in your reservation details, but it is easy to miss.
+The “excess charge,” as it is called, is typically stated in your reservation details, but it is easy to miss.

-We are aware that they must put this hold on our card, but it can be a huge shocker if you are unsuspecting and end up over your credit limit on your credit card.
-These excess charges are for scenarios where you disappear with the car and are never seen again, or get in a crash and refuse to pay.
+We know that they must put this hold on our card, but it can be a huge shocker if you are unsuspecting and end up exceeding your credit card credit limit.
+These excess charges are for scenarios where you disappear with the car and are never seen again or get in a crash and refuse to pay.
 Stuff like that.

 Car Rental Insurance in Italy

-However as mentioned above, if you have a US credit card, or equivalent in another country, it’s possible you already have CDW (collision damage waiver) insurance for rental car coverage and don’t know it!
-It’s worth it to check your documentation and call your credit card company to find out.
-It’s even worth considering signing up to a new credit card that does offer this so you don’t have to pay for ridiculous car rental insurance.
+However, as mentioned above, if you have a US credit card or equivalent in another country, you may already have CDW (collision damage waiver) insurance for rental car coverage and don’t know!
+It’s worth checking your documentation and calling your credit card company to find out.
+It’s even worth considering signing up for a new credit card that does offer this, so you don’t have to pay for ridiculous car rental insurance.

 Bringing me to my next point – credit cards with primary rental insurance.
 The Chase Sapphire Reserve is my favorite travel credit card for many reasons, but the primary rental insurance is one of its best perks (including Priority Pass membership).
-When you put your car hire on your Chase Sapphire Reserve card you get primary rental car coverage around the world up to $75,000.
+When you put your car hire on your Chase Sapphire Reserve card, you get primary rental car coverage worldwide for up to $75,000.

 That works out great for us since we are nomadic and don’t have a car or home.
-Car rental companies in Italy and around the world love to scare customers and upsell all their insurance packages.
+Car rental companies in Italy and worldwide love to scare customers and upsell all their insurance packages.
 You need to make sure if you need it or not before falling victim to their trap.
-Call your credit card company and always find out before you get to Italy.
+Call your credit card company and always find out before arriving in Italy.

-If you don’t have a credit card that covers rental car insurance, it may be worth adding it on to your package.
-That way if there is an accident you won’t be stuck paying for a car hire out of pocket.
+If you don’t have a credit card that covers rental car insurance, it may be worth adding it to your package.
+That way, you won’t be stuck paying for a car hire out of pocket if there is an accident.

 The Cost of Renting a Car in Italy

-It’s now so easy to compare rental car prices online, you’ll find most of the big rental car companies have rates that end up being pretty close to one another; they keep an eye on the competitor’s prices, so they remain competitive themselves.
+It’s now so easy to compare rental car prices online.
+You’ll find that most of the big rental car companies have rates that end up being pretty close to one another; they keep an eye on the competitor’s prices, so they remain competitive.
 But that doesn’t mean you shouldn’t do a little shopping around.

-Be careful when looking online, as rental companies have the tendency to use tricks to make prices look lower than they actually are.
-The main way they do this is by using a ‘from’ price, with the actual amount you’ll pay only revealed when you’re further into the booking process and they reckon you won’t bother giving up and going elsewhere.
+Be careful when looking online, as rental companies use tricks to make prices look lower than they are.
+The main way they do this is by using a ‘from’ price, with the actual amount you’ll pay only revealed when you’re further into the booking process, and they reckon you won’t bother giving up and going elsewhere.
 Another trick they have is to show the price excluding tax, which means you’ll have something in the region of a further 20% to add to the headline price on show.

 Needless to say, the cost of a smaller car will be lower than renting a larger one.
-The fewer add-ons (extra drivers, GPS, etc.) you require, the cheaper it will be too.
+The fewer add-ons (extra drivers, GPS, etc.) you require, the cheaper it will be.
 We talk more about this later in this article.